Sign In Register

 Is Baldwin a Good Place to Live?

 Based on current data, Baldwin receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
-Key strengths include affordable housing.
+Key strengths include low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include above-average unemployment, an elevated poverty rate, below-average incomes.
 Baldwin has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs